-Many parents find themselves, and their children, overwhelmed with the amount of toy in the house and seek to declutter.
+Many parents find themselves, and their children, overwhelmed by the amount of toy in the house and seek to declutter.
 But when we’re looking at cutting back on toys, the focus tends to lean towards what toys should we keep, that foster imagination and give children hours of enjoyment?

 Not everything that I recommend here is going to be the best for all children across the board, simply because each person is different, and all interests are different.
 I’ve had children that love building blocks but won’t play with trains, and children who can play with trains for hours on end and want nothing to do with building blocks.
 That’s ok!
 Remember that you are the parent and you can make the best choices for your children and your family- because you know them best.

-Young children also love playing with things that are not toys: kitchen utensils, pots & pans, tupperware, etc. They love putting this in, putting on lids and taking things back out.
+Young children also love playing with things that are not toys: kitchen utensils, pots & pans, Tupperware, etc. They love putting this in, putting on lids and taking things back out.
 There are really no toys that are absolutely necessary.

 When looking at toys, keep in mind that fewer toys are going to benefit your children.
-Also know that the key to picking out the best in toys is asking:
+Also, know that the key to picking out the best in toys is asking:

 “What can my child do with the toy?” rather than “What can the toy do for my child?”

 - Books Having a handful of board books are wonderful for little ones.
 It’s proven to help them in so many ways and it’s a great way to teach how to take care of things (not chewing on them, not tearing them, putting them away when done, etc.).
 Children love to have their parents read to them and it’s also beneficial when you build book-reading into your daily routines.
 (After we read a book, it’s time for bed…) Our favorites have been Sandra Boynton Books.

 - Balls Children love throwing, rolling and kicking balls.
 It’s good to have one that requires 2 hands to hold and a couple that requires one hand like these.
 Bonus: these toys are often still interesting after the first year.